-Students intending to transfer to a four-year college or university should contact the Counseling Office located on the second floor of the Student Center Building for information regarding current transfer agreements between WCC and other area institutions (e.g., Eastern Michigan University, Cleary College).
-Students transferring to fouryear institutions within Michigan should contact a WCC counselor regarding WCC's participation in the Michigan Association of Collegiate Registrars and Admissions Officers (MACRAO) Agreement.
+Students intending to transfer to a four-year college or university should contact the Counseling Office located on the second floor of the Student Center Building for information regarding current transfer agreements between WCC and other area institutions (e.g., Eastern Michigan University, Cleary University).
+Most transfer guides also are available on the WCC web site.
+Students transferring to four-year institutions within Michigan should contact a WCC counselor regarding WCC's participation in the Michigan Association of Collegiate Registrars and Admissions Officers (MACRAO) Agreement.
 For more information see Appendix A.